nwthomas/gitops/SETUP.md

 However, you can now utilize ArgoCD to do all the hard parts for you.
 Merely go to your ArgoCD dashboard, sync the monitoring namespace app, and then sync all the sub-apps.
 Boom.
 Now you have monitoring in your cluster.

-## Accessing Prometheus and Grafana
+## Accessing Prometheus and Grafana Dashboards

 Until I get sealed secrets validated in how it works with _non-environment variable secrets_ (e.g. for port numbers and such in Argo/Helm), I'm manually applying LoadBalancer configurations for Prometheus and Grafana to access them.